adrn/gala/docs/coordinates/index.rst

 .. warning::
-    `gary.coordinates` is currently a work-in-progress, and thus it is possible there will be significant API changes in later versions.
+    `gary.coordinates` is currently a work-in-progress, and thus it is possible there will be API changes in later versions.

 Getting Started
 ===============